 - CHIRP transducer with a wide frequency range

 - 5-inch screen has a high resolution and dual view

 - Depth readouts are inaccurate at high speeds

-If down-imaging technology and an affordable price are important to you, consider the Helix 5DI.
+If down-imaging technology and an affordable fish finder under $200 are important to you, consider the Helix 5DI.
 This fish finder has a transducer with a high-frequency sonar that can produce photo-quality images of the bottom structure, fish, vegetation, or rocks under your boat.